AdityaGagra/crop_prediction_system/README.md

 scaler.pkl & label_encoder.pkl: Files used for data normalization and category encoding.

-requirements (1).txt: List of Python libraries required to run the project.
+requirements.txt: List of Python libraries required to run the project.

 🛠️ Installation & Setup
 1. Clone the Repository: